sloria/tidbyt-trains-and-bikes/README.md

 ### Why not use the official apps?

-Tidbyt's official NYC Subway app limits you to viewing one station at a time, and Citibike info is in a separate app.
+Tidbyt's official NYC Subway app limits you to viewing one station at a time.
+Citibike and weather are separate apps.
 Checking all the transit options means waiting for multiple screens.
 This app consolidates everything I need into one screen.